Materials

 When you reuse custom materials in models and packages, each MaterialVariant instance must be in MaterialService for it to work.

-• If you publish a model in the Creator Marketplace with a custom material, include the MaterialVariant instance in the model.
-For more information about publishing models to the Creator Marketplace, see Publishing Assets.
+• If you distribute a model to the Creator Store with a custom material, include the MaterialVariant instance in the model.
+For more information about distributing models to the Creator Store, see Distributing Assets.

-• If you insert a model from the Creator Marketplace, look for any MaterialVariant instances and copy them to MaterialService.
-For more information about importing models from the Creator Marketplace, see Creator Marketplace.
+• If you insert a model from the Creator Store, look for any MaterialVariant instances and copy them to MaterialService.
+For more information about importing models from the Creator Store, see Creator Store.

 • If you want to use custom materials with packages, put the package in MaterialService.
 For more information on packages, see Packages.